Frederick Douglass Academy VIII Middle School

-Each morning begins with students reciting the FDA creed, which stresses "civilized behavior."
-In a 6th-grade class, we saw a writing lesson in which students described how they were incorporating the creed's tenets into their everyday lives.
-Whether wearing maroon sweaters and polo shirts, or sweat pants and a tee shirt for gym class, students were well-turned out and polite, actively engaged in the lessons.
+Each morning begins with students reciting the FDA creed.
+In a 6th grade classes, we saw a writing lesson in which students described how they were incorporating the creed's tenets in their everyday life.
+Whether wearing maroon sweaters and polo shirts, or sweat pants and a tee shirt for gym class, students are well-turned out and polite, actively engaged in the lessons.

 Good behavior is expected but that doesn't mean that the middle-schoolers are expected to be silent.
-There was loud and lively discussion in many classes, with students working together on experiments, sharing their solutions for math problems, or critiquing one another's presentations in French class.
+There was loud and lively discussion in many classes, with students working together on experiments , sharing their solutions for math problems, or critiquing ne another's presentations in French class.

 It's not all academics, however.
 FDA VIII got a grant from the Matisse Foundation to expand the arts.
 It offers electives in visual arts, drama, dance, string instruments, drumming and debate club.
 Students are introduced to different arts forms in 6th grade and then choose to specialized in 7th grade.
 Average class size for academics is 25-28 in FDA VIII but the arts classes are much smaller.

-FDA VIII occupies the fourth floor and one wing of the third floor in PS 346.
+FDA VIII occupies the 4th floor and one wing of the 3rd floor in PS 346.
 The shared gym is on the small side but students also use the sports center at the Spring Creek housing complex.
 There is a new dance studio, a visual arts studio, and a music room, but no library.
-A downside of the shared space is that kids eat lunch very early at FDA VIII, at 10:18.
+A downside of the shared space is that kids eat lunch very early at FDA VIII - at 10:18.
 The cafeteria is too small for everyone to eat together so 8th graders eat in a room across the hall.
 There is a large school yard but students rarely go out at lunch time, they said.
-The principal attributed that to a lack of school aides to supervise.
+The principal attributed that to a lack for school aides to supervise.

 Graduates attend a variety of high schools, mainly in Brooklyn, including Midwood, Murrow, Brooklyn Tech and Brooklyn Latin.
-A few have gone to Bard, Murry Bergtraum, Talent Unlimited or Fashion Industries, in Manhattan.
+A few have gone to Bard or Murry Bergtraum.

 After school: Mondays and Wednesdays are dedicated to academics; Tuesday and Thursday, there are arts activities such as a dance company, and Friday is for sports such as basketball or track and field.

 Special education: Students with special needs must meet the academic criteria of the school.
-There are co-teaching classes as well as SETSS.
+There are co-teaching classes as well as SETTS.